Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ## Overview
 **The `HtmlFrame` class is a Tkinter frame that provides additional functionality to the [TkinterWeb widget](TKINTERWEB.md).**

-It combines the TkinterWeb browser, automatic scrollbars, cursor handling capability, and many convenience methods into one embeddable and easy to use widget.
-The HtmlFrame widget is also capable of holding Tkinter widgets, which provides the ability to combine Tkinter widgets and HTML elements.
+It combines the TkinterWeb widget, automatic scrollbars, error handling, and many convenience methods into one embeddable and easy to use widget.
+The HtmlFrame widget is also capable managing other Tkinter widgets, which enables combining Tkinter widgets and HTML elements.

 ## Usage
-**The HtmlFrame widget is extremely easy to use.**

-Here is an example:
+**The HtmlFrame widget is very easy to use!
+Here is an example:**

 ```
 import tkinter as tk